Symposium Next level non-animal testing

 Professor Centre for Microbial and Plant Genetics at KU Leuven

-Professor Innovative Testing in Life Sciences & Chemistry at Utrecht University of Applied Sciences and Associate Professor at IRAS, Utrecht University
+Professor Innovative Testing in Life Sciences & Chemistry at HU University of Applied Sciences Utrecht and Associate Professor at IRAS, Utrecht University

 Global Head Product Safety Science and Regulatory Advocacy, Shell